-Given the financial impact that COVID-19 has had on the Canadian economy as a whole, credit risk relating to the collection of receivables has increased.
+As the impact of COVID-19 continues, there could be further impact on the Organization, its employees, its students, and its suppliers, that could impact the timing and amounts realized on the Organization's assets and future ability to deliver educational services and projects.
 At this time, the full potential impact of COVID-19 on the Organization is not known.
-Although the disruption from the virus is expected to be temporary, given the dynamic nature of these circumstances the duration of the disruption and the related financial impact cannot be reasonably estimated at this time.
-The Organization's ability to continue delivering educational services will depend on the legislative mandates from the various levels of government.
+Although the disruption from the virus is expected to be temporary, given the dynamic nature of these circumstances, the duration of disruption and the related financial impact will be an increased need for additional financial support from the Province of Ontario.
 The Organization will continue to focus on collecting receivables, managing expenses and leveraging existing reserves and available funding to ensure it is able to continue providing educational services to its students and the communities that it serves.